-The Gateway is mainly for researchers, innovators, and data custodians to learn about and apply to use health datasets.
-It is also a place where you can come to learn about what the Gateway is, the datasets available and how to become involved with our work.
-In order for the Gateway to have the confidence of everyone, including you, researchers, patients and the public, it is important to us that we involve you in our work.
-This will help us ensure that the Gateway is a trusted and accessible tool, and that the site provides you with the information that you need.
+The Gateway is mainly for researchers, innovators, and data custodians to discover and request access to health datasets.
+In order for the Gateway to have the confidence of everyone, including researchers, patients and the public, it is important to us that we involve different communities in our work.
+This will help us ensure that the Gateway is a trusted and accessible tool, and that the site provides the information that everyone needs.

 Frequently asked questions

 The Gateway is like a search-engine or ‘portal’ that helps researchers and innovators find out about UK health datasets.
 It provides descriptions of health datasets.
 If a researcher finds a dataset that they think could be useful to their research, they can request access to view and use the information in that dataset for their work.
 This is a rigorous process by which their application is reviewed, and access will be granted or refused by the person or organisation responsible for the safety and security of the dataset.

 No, the Gateway does not hold or store any health data, but your health data may be included inside a dataset.
 The Gateway only contains descriptions of UK health datasets.
 Researcher can read these descriptions and then request access to the datasets.
 If they are granted access, they would use the health dataset through a Data Custodian’s Safe Haven or Trusted Research Environment (TRE).
 Only data that is deemed not to be sensitive can be used outside of a TRE.
 Any health data held within a dataset does not show an individual’s health information (it is de-identified).
 There are various safeguards in place to reduce the risk of data being re-identified.
 To learn more about identifiability, please see this Understanding Patient Data guide.